Stacked-Ring Ion Guide for Cooling and Bunching Rare Isotopes: Introduction

 Furthermore, the RF potential applied to an ion cooler and buncher is not limited to the conventional harmonic type with a sinusoidal waveform. ``Digital'', i.e.\ rectangularly shaped, RF potentials have recently received much attention~\cite{ding_ion_2006,lee_simulation_2011,bandelow_stability_2013,bandelow_3-state_2013,neuwirth_using_2015,xu_design_2016,yu_characterizing_2019}, as they provide stronger transverse confinement and facilitate adaptation across a broad frequency band~\cite{brunner_titans_2012}.

 The present work is preformed within the framework of the NEXT project~\cite{even_next}, which aims to measure the masses of Neutron-rich EXotic nuclei produced in multi-nucleon Transfer reactions.
 The isotopes of experimental interest are located in two regions on the nuclide chart, namely the $N=126$ isotonic chain and the $Z>100$ transfermium area.
-The reaction products will be purified by a solenoid separator~\cite{dvorak_irisexploring_2011} and stopped in a gas cell~\cite{mollaebrahimi_setup_2020}.
-The extracted ions will be cooled and bunched before they can be transferred to a downstream Multi-Reflection Time-of-Flight Mass Spectrometer (MR-ToF MS) for precision mass measurements~\cite{wolf_-line_2012}.
-The conceptual design of the ion cooler and buncher, which consists of stacked ring electrodes and utilizes a digital RF potential, will be put forward in the following.
+A schematic overview of the NEXT setup is shown in Fig.~\ref{fig:next_setup}.
+A rotating target is irradiated by projectile nuclei, which are delivered by the superconducting AGOR cyclotron in Groningen~\cite{brandenburg_irradiation_2007}.
+The resulting target-like fragments that leave the target in the forward direction are preseparated and focused by a solenoid separator~\cite{dvorak_irisexploring_2011}.
+They are then stopped in a gas cell filled with helium~\cite{mollaebrahimi_setup_2020}, from which they are extracted by a supersonic gas jet.
+The ions are captured, cooled, and bunched by a novel ion guide before they are transferred via an einzel lens to a downstream Multi-Reflection Time-of-Flight Mass Spectrometer (MR-ToF MS) for isobaric separation and precision mass measurements~\cite{wolf_-line_2012}.
+The ion guide needs to be able to capture a divergent and continuous beam carried by the gas jet, and convert it to focused and compact ion bunches, which can then be accepted by the MR-ToF MS. Furthermore, the ion guide and the einzel lens form differential pumping stages, which reduce the buffer gas pressure stepwise from $50$~mbar in the gas cell to $10^{-9}$~mbar in the MR-ToF MS. The design of the ion guide, which consists of stacked ring electrodes and utilizes a digital RF potential, is put forward in the following.